mattumotu/PhillipsBrothers/data/Branding.md

 ## Chobham Line
 ![Chobham Line Logo](../ChobhamLine/Img/Logo-ChobhamLine.png)

-> The Chobham Line is a rugged, utility-focused range from Phillips Brothers, finished in military-inspired olive and graphite.
-Built for strength and reliability, it’s designed to handle tough farm work with no-nonsense engineering.
-Tough engineering like ploughs and trailers.
+Tag line: Strength Where It Counts.

+> The Chobham Line is Phillips Brothers’ toughest range yet—built for heavy-duty tasks like ploughing, hauling, and ground preparation.
+With reinforced steel frames and no-nonsense engineering, it’s made to handle the hard graft of the British farm.

 | Identifier | Colour Name         | Hex     | RGB            | Use                         |
 |------------|---------------------|---------|----------------|-----------------------------|